 Our failure to successfully bid on new contracts and renew existing contracts could reduce our revenues and profits.
 Our business depends on our ability to successfully bid on new contracts and renew existing contracts with private and public sector customers.
 Contract proposals and negotiations are complex and frequently involve a lengthy bidding and selection process, which are affected by a number of factors, such as market conditions, financing arrangements and required governmental approvals.
 For example, a customer may require us to provide a surety bond or letter of credit to protect the client should we fail to perform under the terms of the contract.
-If negative market conditions arise, or if we fail to secure adequate financial arrangements or the required governmental approval, we may not be able to pursue particular projects, which could adversely reduce or eliminate our profitability.
+If negative market conditions continue, or if we fail to secure adequate financing arrangements or the required governmental approval or fail to meet other required conditions, we may not be able to pursue particular projects, which could reduce or eliminate our profitability.

 We may experience production gaps that could materially and adversely impact our sales and financial results and the ultimate acceptance of our products.
 It is possible that we could experience unforeseen quality control issues or part shortages as we adjust production to meet current demand for our products.
 We have historically used single suppliers for certain significant components in our products.
 Should any such delay or disruption occur, or should a key supplier discontinue operations because of the current economic climate, our future sales will likely be materially and adversely affected.
 Additionally, we rely heavily on select contract manufacturers to produce many of our products and do not have any long-term contracts to guarantee supply of such products.
 Although we believe our contract manufacturers have sufficient capacity to meet our production schedules for the foreseeable future and we believe we could find alternative contract manufacturing sources for many of our products, if necessary, we could experience a production gap if for any reason our contract manufacturers were unable to meet our production requirements and our cost of goods sold could increase, adversely affecting our margins.
+In particular, while we have not to date experienced a material adverse impact due to the earthquake, tsunami and resulting damage to Japan's infrastructure, we could experience supply chain interruptions for products sourced from Japan.